afidd/naadsmtools/README.md

 which is a Windows graphical user interface (GUI).
 The tools developed here have been targeted to work with NAADSM release 3.2.19, although we suspect that these should also work with more recent NAADSM 4.x releases.
-There are three ways to get data from a NAADSM run.

- 1. Copy columns from the graphical interface.
-There are a few outputs the graphical interface will show.
- 2. Query the database of results that is internal to NAADSM.
- 3. Run NAADSM/SC and print results to a file.

 ## These tools interpret NAADSM/SC all-units-states output

-NAADSM/SC can be configured to produce different types of output data, by specifying the relevant <output></output> tags in a NAADSM parameter scenario XML file.
+We are specifically interested in output data from NAADSM that indicates the state of every unit on each day.
+From the NAADSM Windows GUI, this can be produced by selecting "Scenario Parameters -> Output Options", and then selecting the checkbox under "Daily unit states: Write a plain text file containing daily states for all units".
+Alternatively, NAADSM/SC can be configured to produce different types of output data, by specifying the relevant <output></output> tags in a NAADSM parameter scenario XML file.
 The following entry in a scenario file will print the disease state of every unit (farm) for every day in a simulation: